-A gardener is one who reserves space for imagination to flourish.
 A gardener is one who orchestrates the symphony of natural elements.
 A gardener is one who anticipates and encourages resilient futures.
-A gardener is one who imagines uses from nature to culture.

-A gardener is one who maps out pathways towards new horizons.
+- A gardener is one who imagines uses from nature to culture. - A gardener is one who maps out pathways towards new horizons.